 For example, if you want more alumni to "like" your page, your ad should invite them to "like" your page — not "like" your page and visit your website.
 Or, if you want to drive open house attendance, your goal should be to drive them to a registration page — meaning the CTA button would say "RSVP."

-6. Links directly to a relevant landing page.
+6. It links directly to a relevant landing page